DataDog/documentation/content/en/dashboards/querying/_index.md

 Depending on your analysis needs, you may choose to apply other mathematical functions to the query.
 Examples include rates and derivatives, smoothing, and others.
 See the [list of available functions][12].

 Datadog also supports the ability to graph your metrics, logs, traces, and other data sources with various arithmetic operations.
-Use: `+`, `-`, `/`, and `*` to modify the values displayed on your graphs.
+Use: `+`, `-`, `/`, `*`, `min`, and `max` to modify the values displayed on your graphs.
 This syntax allows for both integer values and arithmetic using multiple metrics.

 To graph metrics separately, use the comma (`,`).
 For example, `a, b, c`.